alexisbellido/dockerize-django/django/README.rst

-Minimal Django Project
+Django Project
 ========================================

 Just the basics to launch a Docker-based Django project with Gunicorn for production and Django runserver for development.

 No need for `gosu <https://github.com/tianon/gosu>`_ because there's no need to step down from the root user during container startup, specifically in the *ENTRYPOINT*.

-These build command runs from the directory where the Dockerfile for django-minimal is so that $PWD/project is the Django outer project directory mapped to /root/project in the container.
+These build command runs from the directory where the Dockerfile for Django is so that $PWD/project is the outer project directory mapped to /root/project in the container.

 .. code-block:: bash

-  $ docker build --build-arg SSH_PRIVATE_KEY="$(cat ~/.ssh/id_rsa)" -t alexisbellido/django-minimal:0.1 .
+  $ docker build --build-arg SSH_PRIVATE_KEY="$(cat ~/.ssh/id_rsa)" -t alexisbellido/django:2.0.5 .
-  $ docker run -it --rm -v /path/to/outer/project:/root/project -w /root/project -p 8000:8000 alexisbellido/django-minimal:0.1 /bin/bash
+  $ docker run -it --rm -v /path/to/outer/project:/root/project -w /root/project -p 8000:8000 alexisbellido/django:2.0.5 /bin/bash

 When mounting volume (-v) the /root/project copied from the image is hidden in the container.
 Use this for changing code during development.